greenelab/manubot-gpt-manuscript/manuscript.md

 OpenAI's models, for instance, have been trained on vast amounts of data and can generate human-like text [@arxiv:2005.14165].
 These models are based on the transformer architecture which uses self-attention mechanisms to model the complexities of language.
 The most well-known of these models is the Generative Pre-trained Transformer 3 (GPT-3), which have been shown to be highly effective for a range of language tasks such as generating text, completing code, and answering questions [@arxiv:2005.14165].
+Scientists are already using these tools to improve scientific writing [@doi:10.1038/d41586-022-03479-w].
-This has the potential to revolutionize how scientists write and revise scholarly manuscripts, saving time and effort and enabling researchers to focus on more high-level tasks such as data analysis and interpretation.
+This technology has the potential to revolutionize how scientists write and revise scholarly manuscripts, saving time and effort and enabling researchers to focus on more high-level tasks such as data analysis and interpretation.

 We present a novel AI-assisted revision tool that envisions a future where authors collaborate with large language models in the writing of their manuscripts.
 This workflow builds on the Manubot infrastructure for scholarly publishing [@doi:10.1371/journal.pcbi.1007128], a platform designed to enable both individual and large-scale collaborative projects [@doi:10.1098/rsif.2017.0387; @pmid:34545336].